About the course

-- If you are interested in leading your own project, please apply here, and then email the TA (firstname.lastname@example.org) to set up a meeting with the teaching team.
-The dealine to apply as a project team leader for the Winter quarter is November 30th, 2019.
+- If you are interested in leading your own project, please apply here, and then email teaching assistant Daniel Sambor (firstname.lastname@example.org) to set up a meeting with the teaching team.
+The deadline to apply as a project team leader for the spring quarter was March 7, 2020.

 We need students to connect and form teams before the quarter starts.
-If you do not have a team please contact the team leaders (get a coffee or send them your resume).
+If you do not have a team please contact the team leaders.
 Here are a few tools you can use to find team/teammates:

 - Potential projects and team leaders will be listed here one to two weeks before classes start.

 - Feel free to use the Team Formation HUB at the GSB to connect with other students interested in taking the class.

-We hope to have 3-5 teams of 4-6 people each by the end of Week 1.
+We hope to have threee to five teams of four to six persons each by the end of the first week.

-SEV is led by three Stanford Precourt Energy Scholars with decades of energy technology, business, and policy expertise:
+Stanford Energy Ventures is led by three Precourt Energy Scholars with decades of energy technology, business, and policy expertise:

-- David Danielson: Managing Director of Breakthrough Energy Ventures, former Assistant Secretary of Energy Efficiency & Renewable Energy at the U.S. Department of Energy (email@example.com)
+- David Danielson: managing director of Breakthrough Energy Ventures, former assistant secretary of energy efficiency and renewable energy at the U.S. Department of Energy (email@example.com)

-- Stuart Macmillan: Chief Scientist at the National Renewable Energy Laboratory (firstname.lastname@example.org)
+- Stuart Macmillan: former chief scientist at the National Renewable Energy Laboratory (firstname.lastname@example.org)

 - Joel Moxley: founder of Foro Energy and Rho AI; founding investor at Zero Mass Water, Rubicon Global, and Pie Insurance (email@example.com)